-Protect yourself from deer ticks – avoid high brushy areas whenever you’re in the woods.
+Protect yourself from deer tick borne illness – avoid high brushy areas whenever you’re in the woods.

 - Wear light-colored clothing with a tight weave to spot ticks easily.